 In Q1 2017, the Company launched its UV350 flagship 4G LTE vehicle-cellular-device all-in-one fleet communications device at the International Wireless Communications Exposition (IWCE) trade show.
-The advantages of the UV350 4G LTE include audio quality, large landscape display, superior connectivity with peripherals, driver safety and cost effectiveness.
+The advantages of the UV350 4G LTE include excellent audio quality, Android 7 OS, large landscape touch screen display, physical keyboard, superior connectivity with peripherals, support for Push to Talk Over Cellular and more.

 The UV350 LTE is compatible on Band 14, a frequency dedicated for the FirstNet Network (the "Network"), a nationwide wireless broadband network dedicated to America's first responders.
-Band 14 represents 20 MHz of highly desirable spectrum in the 700 MHz band that provides good propagation in urban and rural areas and decent penetration into buildings.
+Band 14 represents 20 MHz of highly desirable spectrum in the 700 MHz band that provides good propagation in urban and rural areas for cellular coverage into buildings.
 AT&T was recently selected to build the FirstNet network.
 The effort is a significant investment in the communications infrastructure that public safety desperately needs for day-to-day operations, disaster response and recovery, and securing large events.
 The ability to communicate seamlessly across jurisdictions is critical for law enforcement, fire, and emergency medical services (EMS).
 The FirstNet network will be a high-speed network built specifically for the millions of public safety users in all 50 states and five U.S. territories (including rural communities and tribal lands), as well as the District of Columbia.
 It will modernize first responders' communications and deliver specialized features that are not available to them.